ucb-substrate/substrate2/docs/docusaurus/src/pages/docs/getting-started/inverter/index.md

 In this tutorial, we'll design and simulate a schematic-level inverter in the Skywater 130nm process to showcase some of the capabilities of Substrate's analog simulation interface.
-Substrate will call into {props.open ? "open source tools (ngspice, magic, and netgen)" : "Cadence tools (Spectre, Pegasus, Quantus)"} to run simulations, LVS, and extraction.
+Substrate will call into {props.open ? "open source tools (ngspice, magic, and netgen)" : "Cadence tools (Spectre, Pegasus, and Quantus)"} to run simulations, {props.open ? "" : "DRC, "} LVS, and extraction.

 ## Setup